DUTCHESS RAIL TRAIL:

 The Metro-North Railroad's Hudson Line has a stop in Poughkeepsie.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

-Heading north, the trail is paved and the widest I've ever encountered.
+Heading North, the trail is paved and the widest I've ever encountered.
 A jogging path also parallels the trail.
 You quickly come to the Hopewell Junction Depot parking lot along with a map board on your left.
 The old depot, built in 1873, houses a visitors center & museum.
 Restrooms available.
 At one time, three different rail lines were served by Hopewell Junction.
 Another nice feature along the trail are the placements of sign posts at all junctions and intersections.
 There are also informational signs posted along the trail as well.
 After crossing Whortiekill Creek you'll cross over Route 376 at 0.4 miles.
 Heading north the trail enters the woods and is much more isolated then the northern section.
 After 1.2 miles you travel past Lake Walton on your left.
 Next you cross Lake Walton Rd at 2.4 miles and come to another map board.
 Cross a bridge over Route 376 with access spurs down to the road.
 Cross Sprout Creek bridge at 2.9 miles, travel through a rock cut and look left where you can still find some of the old telephone poles from the RR days.
 You'll come to the Diddell Road parking lot at 4 miles.
 Map board and Porto-potty's located here.
 After crossing Diddell Rd you travel along a high berm with steep drop offs along both sides of the trail.
 Cross a bridge over Maloney Rd at 5.4 miles with access spurs to the road.
 This takes you from the town line of Wappinger into LaGrange.
 Pass a side trail to Gold's Gym parking lot, which contains a sports cafe, before crossing a bridge over Titusville Rd at 6.5 miles.
 Just before the 7.5 mile marker you'll spot and old bridge abutment.
 Pass by a spur trail at 8.1 miles to the Old Manchester Road parking lot 1 followed by a second spur on your right to the Old Manchester Road parking lot 2.
 Here you'll cross an extended bridge over Old Manchester Rd, Wappinger Creek and Route 55.
 Travel along a causeway through a marsh at 9 miles and past the Overocker Road parking lot at 9.6 miles.
 Travel underneath the Dutchess Turnpike (Route 44) and you'll soon be traveling along a high berm.
 Cross over Van Wagner Rd via an old RR bridge before coming to North Grand Ave at 11.3 miles.
 Here you'll find an original Maybrook Rail Line signal that works.
 Another bridge takes you over Route 115 where you pass by St. Peters Cemetery followed by a bridge over Fall Kill.
 After traveling underneath Creek Rd you come to the spur for the Morgan Lake Park parking lot at 12 miles.
 Restrooms, a map board, benches and picnic tables are located here.
 Pass by an old cement RR Whistle marker on your left at 12.3 miles as you travel through a rock cut, followed by a tunnel underneath Route 9G.
 Crosswalk over Buckingham Ave as you travel a berm along a residential corridor in Poughkeepsie.
 Cross several old RR bridges before traveling alongside the Walkway Over the Hudson parking lot and coming to the start of the Walkway Over the Hudson at 13.1 miles.
-Here you'll find maps and informational signs, as well as, restrooms and food carts.

 Note; Just past the pavilion is a trail leading to Main St. You can head up Main St to access the Metro-North's Poughkeepsie Station.